Katmai Coastal Bears Adventure

 Day 2:

 We will all gather for breakfast at the hotel and go over details for our short flight to the ship.
-Around mid-morning, we will all load into two seaplanes and set off to meet our expedition ship and captain.
-This is our starting point to Katmai National Park and Preserve.
-We will get working right away and make our first excursion to shore mid afternoon to make our first images of bears.
+Around mid-morning, we will all load into two sea planes and set off to meet our expedition ship, Captain Rob, Star, and crew.
+This is a glorious way to first take in the splendor of Katmai National Park and Preserve.
+Once we’ve touched down, we will do a safety briefing and make our way to our first excursion to shore.

 Day 3 – 7: